Inside a Dog's Paradise: A Typical Day at the Ranch

 - We remove collars once dogs are registered as guests, as collars are a potential safety hazard during rambunctious play.

-- The early morning outside playtime is usually a lively one, and is followed by rest before feeding time.
+- The early morning outside playtime is usually a lively one, and is followed by a rest before breakfast.

 - Dogs are fed breakfast and dinner in their rooms, and always have a nap afterwards to digest.

-- At 3:00 p.m., it’s outdoor play time once again, with opportunities for more romps and sniffing around (and peeing on our many, many trees)…before dinner.
+- Dogs go outdoors early afternoon again for more play time, with opportunities for more romps and sniffing around (and peeing on our many, many trees)…before dinner.

-- At around 7:30 p.m., (8 a.m. weekends and holidays), dogs go out for final potty and a stroll before settling down for the night.
+- At around 7:30 – 8:00 p.m., the dogs go out for a final potty and a stroll before settling down for the night.

 - Outside, dogs are constantly supervised within our double-fenced acreage of forest and trails.
 Ranch dog handlers are always interacting with the dogs, checking for medical issues, and ensuring they are playing with other dogs of similar size and temperament.